 Both the Montreal and Warsaw Conventions provide: “The carrier is liable for damage sustained in case of destruction or loss of, or of damage to, checked baggage upon condition only that the event which caused the destruction, loss or damage took place on board the aircraft or during any period within which the checked baggage was in the charge of the carrier.”
 Montreal Convention, art.
 17.2; accord Warsaw Convention, art.
 18.1.

 The damage was reported in writing within 7 days of receiving the luggage.
-Pictures of the damage and documentation indicating the $300 value of the luggage was included.
+Pictures of the damage and documentation indicating the $300 value of the luggage were included.
 The suitcase was delivered on June 13.
-The letter was written on June 17th and shipped via 2 day Priority Mail.
+The letter was written on June 17th and shipped via 2-day Priority Mail.

 I received a reply from J. Wilson from the Baggage resolution Center dated July 15th (almost one month later) stating that “all damage claims must be reported within 24 hours of receiving the property."
 This is the Contract of Carriage for Domestic flights.
 According to the Warsaw Convention Chapter 3, Article 17 & 18 and Rule 28, E of United Airlines Contract of Carriage for International flights, a complaint must be made to the carrier within seven calendar days.
 Our flight was International and their letter is in violation of their Own contract of Carriage and both the Warsaw and Montreal Convention!!!